corrupted-brain/blog/_posts/2023-08-10-adding-security-headers-using-cloudflare-transform-rules-in-a-static-website.md

 ![Enable orange cloud in cloudflare](/images/posts/securityheader/header2.png)

 The next step is to create a list of rules in Cloudflare Transform rules.
-From your Cloudflare dashboard, select the target website and then go to Rules>Transform Rules>modify Response Header.
+From your Cloudflare dashboard, select the target website and then go to _Rules>Transform Rules>modify Response Header_.
 Then create a new rule checking All incoming requests and set the static response header as shown below.
 Here, we have implemented `X-Frame-Options: SAMEORIGIN`  header for preventing clickjacking attacks.

 ![X-Frame-Options header](/images/posts/securityheader/header3.png)